pirovc/ganon/docs/classification.md

 # Classification

-`ganon classify` will match single and/or paired-end reads against one or [more databases](#multiple-and-hierarchical-classification), for example:
+`ganon classify` will match single and/or paired-end sets of reads against one or [more databases](#multiple-and-hierarchical-classification).
+By default, parameters are optimized for **taxonomic profiling**.

+Example:

 ```bash
 ganon classify --db-prefix my_db --paired-reads reads.1.fq.gz reads.2.fq.gz --output-prefix results --threads 32
 ```

-`ganon report` will be automatically executed after classification and a report will be created (`.tre`).
+`ganon report` will be automatically executed after `ganon classify` and a [report will be created `.tre`](../outputfiles/#ganon-report).

-ganon can generate both taxonomic profiling and binning results with `ganon classify` + `ganon report`.
-Please choose the parameters according to your application.
+ganon can perform **taxonomic profiling** and/or **binning** (one tax. assignment for each read) at a taxonomic, strain or sequence level with `ganon classify` + `ganon report`.
+Some guidelines are listed below, please choose the parameters according to your application:

 ### Profiling

 `ganon classify` is set-up by default to perform taxonomic profiling.
 It uses:

- - strict `--rel-cutoff` and `--rel-filter` values (`0.75` and `0`, respectively)
+ - strict thresholds: `--rel-cutoff 0.75` and `--rel-filter 0`

+`ganon report` will automatically run after classification with:

- - `--min-count 0.0001` (0.01%) on `ganon report` to exclude low abundant groups
+ - `--min-count 0.005` (0.5%) to exclude low abundant taxa
- - `--report-type abundance` on `ganon report` to generate taxonomic abundances, re-distributing read counts and correcting for genome sizes
+ - `--report-type abundance` to generate taxonomic abundances, re-distributing read counts and correcting for genome sizes

+!!!
+Note
+    `ganon report` can be used independently from `ganon classify` with the output file `.rep`

 ### Binning

-To achieve better results for binning reads to specific references, ganon can be configured with:
+To achieve better results for taxonomic binning or sequence classification, ganon can be configured with:

  - `--output-all` and `--output-lca` to write `.all` `.lca` files for binning results
  - less strict `--rel-cutoff` and `--rel-filter` values (e.g. `0.25` and `0.1`, respectively)
- - activate the `--reassign` on `ganon classify` (or use the `ganon reassign` procedure) to apply a EM algorithm, re-assigning reads with LCA matches to most probable target (`--level` the database was built)
+ - activate the `--reassign` to apply an EM algorithm, re-assigning reads with LCA matches to one most probable target (defined by `--level` in the build procedure).
+In this case, the `.all` file will be re-generated with one assignment per read.

+!!!
+Note
+    `ganon reassign` can be used independently from `ganon classify` with the output file `.rep` and `.all`

 !!! tip
-    Higher `--kmer-size` values on `ganon build` can also improve read binning sensitivity
+    Database parameters can also influence your results.
+Lower `--max-fp` (e.g. 0.1, 0.001) and higher `--kmer-size` (e.g. `23`, `27`) will improve sensitivity of your results at cost of a larger database and memory usage

 ## Multiple and Hierarchical classification